Victoria Telfer-Smith BSc (Hons). Counselling in Loughborough, near Leicester

 Panic Attacks

-What does it feel like for you, everyone is different, there are no rights or wrongs.
-Some people are set of by the most normal of experiences, everyday things can set them off.
-Like a busy road, a noisy city, feeling lost in the car, walking by a group of children or teenagers.
-Going into a shop and paying for goods if there is a que behind you, doing exercise in a gym, going to the swimming baths.........
+A panic attack is a sudden and intense feeling of anxiety and fear that can results in physical symptoms.
+They can happen without warning and for no obvious reason.
+We can be triggered by every day of experiences, like a busy road, a noisy city, being lost whilst driving in the car, walking by a group of children or teenagers, going into a shop, paying for goods if there is a que behind you, doing exercise in a gym, going to the swimming baths.........

 Anxiety .
 Grounding